 The company recalled all its products last month.
 There are no illnesses connected to the recall, and Jeni's says it is making ice cream again and re-opening shops Friday after intensive cleaning.

 That recall came as Texas-based Blue Bell Creameries also shut down and recalled all products after listeria in its products were linked to three deaths.

 The Food and Drug Administration on Thursday released the results of the investigation into Jeni's plant after a Freedom of Information request from The Associated Press.

 The report said Jeni's managers did not have an adequate sampling and testing program and were not sufficiently sanitizing some surfaces, including the floors.
 The report said residue was found on some equipment.

 Jeni's regulatory manager and director of operations — the employees responsible for assuring compliance with government food safety guidelines — showed a "lack of competency" by failing to comply with some of those guidelines, according to the report.

-CEO John Lowe said Jeni's never will be sure how the bacteria got into the machine, which filled a portion of the pints for retail sales, but he said they were planning to spend about $200,000 on changes to prevent a recurrence.
+CEO John Lowe said Jeni's never will be sure how the bacteria got into the machine, which filled a portion of the pints for retail sales, but will spend about $200,000 on changes to prevent a recurrence.
 The company said it would destroy 265 tons of ice cream worth more than $2.5 million.

-Jeni's has said its ice cream will start to return to store shelves "later this summer."
+Jeni's has said its ice cream will start to return to store shelves this summer.

-The FDA also released results of a 2008 inspection of Jeni's Columbus plant in response to the AP's Freedom of Information request.
-That report showed evidence of rodents and insects and inadequate personal cleanliness of employees.
+The FDA also released results of a 2008 inspection of Jeni's Columbus plant, in response to the AP's Freedom of Information request.
+That report showed evidence of the presence of rodents and insects and inadequate personal cleanliness of employees.